 There are two outdoor heated swimming pools, a hot tub, a fitness room, and a restaurant that serves breakfast, lunch, and dinner.
 Private rooms have free wifi, a minibar, a refrigerator, and a coffeemaker.

 If you’re concentrating on the southern Big Sur coast while visiting Big Sur, you may want to spend time in San Simeon.
 Located in San Luis Obispo County, San Simeon offers history, architecture, and unique wildlife.

-Be sure to pay a visit to nearby Hearst Castle, the former home of publishing tycoon William Randolph Hearst.
-It features 127 acres of gardens, pools, and terraces as well as Moorish architecture, Spanish antiques, and Italian art.
+Be sure to visit nearby Hearst Castle, the former home of publishing tycoon William Randolph Hearst.
+It features 127 acres of gardens, pools, terraces, Moorish architecture, Spanish antiques, and Italian art.

-Castle construction started in 1919 and finished in 1947, it was given to the state of California by his family after his death.
+Castle construction started in 1919 and finished in 1947; his family gave it to the state of California after his death.
 The extravagant home is known as the Hearst San Simeon State Historical Monument.
 You can take guided tours in the day or evening.

 Nearby attractions include Moonstone Beach Park, William Randolph Hearst Memorial Beach, the zebras of Hearst Ranch, and the natural beauty of Harmony Headlands State Park and the Los Padres National Forest.

 See Related: Best Breweries in Northern California

 Spacious rooms have refrigerators, microwaves, and a private bathroom.
 Amenities include an outdoor heated swimming pool, a hot tub, a fire pit, complimentary breakfast, and free parking.

 Little Sur Inn is near Moonstone Beach on the southern end of Big Sur.
 Guest rooms have a sitting room, a gas fireplace, a microwave, a refrigerator, and a coffeemaker.